sammancoaching/website/_learning_hours/refactoring/refactoring_without_tools.md

 Imagine you are looking at a page of code from a long method and you've identified a block within it that you want to do "Extract Method" on.

-1. Copy the block of code into the clipboard
+1. Copy the block of code into the clipboard.
 1. Declare a new empty, void method with no arguments.
 Call it 'foo' or something.
-1. Paste the code into it from the clipboard
+1. Paste the code into it from the clipboard.
-1. Work out what the method should be called
+1. Work out what the method should be called and rename it.
 1. Work out what the return type should be and fix up the method body to return it.
-1. Work out what the arguments should be and fix up the method body to use them
+1. Work out what the arguments should be and fix up the method body to use them.
-1. Compile and test
+1. Compile and test.
-1. Replace the original block with a call to the function
+1. Replace the original block with a call to the method.
-1. Compile and test
+1. Compile and test.

 Your list will probably vary in details from this one, that is fine!
 The only rule is to be a few undo steps away from working code.
-If you like, compare with the steps Martin Fowler has in his book.
+If you like, compare whatever you come up with against the steps Martin Fowler has in his book.

-If you want to, now demo using the steps to perform the refactoring on some sample code.
+If you think the group needs it, you can demo using the steps to perform the refactoring on the exercise code.
+Then reset the code so they can do it again for themselves.

 ### Exercise
 Work on a refactoring exercise that needs that refactoring, for example Tennis.
 Have people use the steps you came up with earlier.

+Choose an exercise that already has good, fast tests.

 ### Conclusions
 Ask people to think about whether what they did was safe.
 How did it feel to have fast, reliable tests?
 Would you work differently if you didn't have that?